-Figure 3: Histograms illustrating posterior distributions of GLO parameters (location: top, scale: middle, shape: bottom) for simulated data.
-Left column shows only systematic data, right includes historical period.
-95\% quantiles illustrated with true value and posterior mean.

 Computationally, the ABC-PPWM is more intensive for this simple example, due to the straightforward likelihood functions associated to this distribution.
-Where the MLE method took less than a second, the ABC-PPWM method took of the order of a minute to compute on the same computer.
+Where the MLE method took less than a second, and the BayesianMCMC method took less than ten seconds, the ABC-PPWM method took of the order of a minute to compute on the same computer.
 This would be improved if more informative priors were given, as determined by expert knowledge, or through more efficient simulation of AMAX systematic and historical series.
-The true strengths of the ABC-PPWM method lie in its application to more complex models for which the likelihood methods cannot be applied, such as more design flood methods incorporating sedimentation and rainfall data, or flood frequency estimation incorporating more complex hydrological models, and it would be fruitful to try ABC in these cases in the future.
+Another strength of the ABC-PPWM method lies in its application to more complex models for which the likelihood methods are computationally intensive or expensive to apply, such as more design flood methods incorporating sedimentation and rainfall data, or flood frequency estimation incorporating more complex hydrological models.
+In these cases, formulating the appropriate likelihood function can be time-consuming, and evaluating it to determine an MLE may be expensive to perform in either time or processing power.
+The guaranteed convergence of the ABC-PPWM method also applies in the use of these more complex models.
+Applying MCMC to these more complex models would also require the development of an appropriate likelihood function.
+ABC or GLUE may prove more immediately fruitful in this case.

-Figure 4: Flood frequency curve using only systematic records (left) and incorporating historical record (right). θ corresponds
+Figure 6: Flood frequency curve using only systematic records (left) and incorporating historical record (right).
+Uses a 5% acceptance rate and 100000 candidate parameter sets.

-to point ``mean'' estimates.

 5 Conclusions

-An alternative method to the MLE approach for fitting a GLO distribution to historical and systematic data has been established, Approximate Bayesian Computation uses Partial Probability Weighted Moments, and although the method has a high computational cost, it has been shown to perform well, and is a viable consistent alternative in cases where MLE non-convergence is a problem.
+An alternative method to the MLE approach for fitting a GLO distribution to historical and systematic data has been established.
+Approximate Bayesian Computation uses Partial Probability Weighted Moments, and although the method has a high computational cost, it has been shown to perform well, and is a viable consistent alternative in cases where MLE non-convergence is a problem.
 Historical data were collected at the town of Shrewsbury, containing information on past flooding of the Severn.
 These data were combined with systematic data from three gauging stations, two from the NRFA and one from the Environment Agency, resulting in a data set of flood levels at Shrewsbury for a period of over 200 years.

-Although the rating for the two gauge stations goes up to bankfull, some of the historical floods go beyond this, and as such, without extensive topographical modelling, it is not possible to improve the estimate for the flow-discharge rating equation beyond this point.
+Although the rating for the two gauge stations goes up to bankfull, some of the historical floods go beyond this, and without extensive topographical modelling, it is not possible to improve the estimate for the flow-discharge rating equation beyond this point.
 It would be of interest in future work to perform inundation mapping to estimate the discharge associated to the largest floods, and hence the return periods.
-This was analysed with MLE and ABC-PPWM methods showing reduction in uncertainty for higher return periods.
+This was analysed with MLE, BayesianMCMC and ABC-PPWM methods showing reduction in uncertainty for higher return periods when historical data was included.

 This method could also be applied to rainfall data, which is usually modelled using the Generalised Extreme Value (GEV) distribution (though the UK currently uses a six-parameter Gamma mixture model (Stewart et al., 2013)).
 The GEV and GLO distributions are closely related, and having a choice between which to use could broaden the analysis further.
-Similarly, the Generalised Pareto Distribution (GPa) is defined in terms of peaks-over-threshold (POT) data, and this paper artificially created POT data by including the perception threshold.
-Hence an application of the ABC-PPWM method to POT data to fit a GPa distribution could be fruitful.
+Similarly, the Generalised Pareto Distribution (GPD) is defined in terms of peaks-over-threshold (POT) data, and this paper artificially created POT data by including the perception threshold.
+Hence an application of the ABC-PPWM method to POT data to fit a GPD distribution could be fruitful.

 Data Availability